Kam227/patchnotes-app/README.md

 # capstone-project

 **User Roles**:
-"Client": a general user who wants to create personalized workout and diet programs for themselves.
+"Visitor": A general user who wants to browse and read the latest video game patch notes without creating an account.
+"Registered User": A user who creates an account to comment, upvote comments, and participate in discussions about video game updates.

 **User Personas**:

 User Persona 1:

-Name: Emily Johnson
+Name: John
 Location: Miami, Florida, USA
-Age: 35
+Age: 28
-Technology Use: Emily is proficient with technology and uses her smartphone extensively for various apps and daily tasks.
-She accesses fitness and diet apps multiple times a day, particularly during meal planning and workout sessions.
-Motivation: Emily is preparing for her wedding in six months and wants to achieve a toned physique for the occasion.
-She is highly motivated to follow a structured diet and workout plan that will help her achieve her fitness goals within the timeframe.
-Pain Points: Emily finds it challenging to stay consistent with her diet plan due to occasional social gatherings and work-related events where healthy eating options are limited.
-She also struggles with finding time for longer workout sessions amidst her busy schedule.
+Technology Use: John is a tech-savvy individual who uses multiple devices, including a gaming PC, a smartphone, and a tablet.
+He spends a lot of time on gaming forums and social media to stay updated on his favorite games.
+Motivation: John wants to stay informed about the latest updates and changes in his favorite games to remain competitive and informed when discussing games with friends.
+Pain Points: John finds it cumbersome to navigate through multiple websites and forums to find detailed patch notes.
+He also dislikes the cluttered and often confusing presentation of updates on official sites.

 User Persona 2:

-Name: David Smith
+Name: Sarah
 Location: Toronto, Ontario, Canada
-Age: 45
+Age: 34
-Technology Use: David is comfortable using his smartphone for basic tasks but prefers using his tablet or laptop for more detailed activities like tracking his fitness progress and meal planning.
-He logs into the app daily to monitor his diet and workout routines.
-Motivation: David recently experienced a health scare and is determined to adopt a healthier lifestyle to manage his weight and improve his overall fitness.
-He seeks a structured program that provides daily guidance and accountability.
-Pain Points: David struggles with maintaining motivation for regular exercise due to a demanding job and family responsibilities.
-He also finds it difficult to navigate conflicting dietary advice and needs clear, concise recommendations tailored to his health goals.
+Technology Use: Sarah uses her smartphone and laptop extensively for work and leisure.
+She enjoys casual gaming in her free time and prefers apps and websites that are user-friendly and easy to navigate.
+Motivation: Sarah wants a straightforward way to keep track of updates for the few games she plays casually.
+She values clear, concise information that is easy to understand.
+Pain Points: Sarah struggles with finding time to sift through lengthy and technical patch notes.
+She prefers summarized updates and dislikes overly complex websites.

 **User Stories**:
-1. As a user, I want to create my profile, so that I can personalize my workout and diet plans based on my fitness goals and preferences.
+1. As a visitor, I want to browse patch notes for various games, so that I can stay updated without needing an account.

-2. As a user, I want to input my current weight and body measurements, so that the app can track my progress accurately over time.
+2. As a registered user, I want to create a profile, so that I can participate in discussions and upvote comments.

-3. As a user, I want to set specific fitness goals (e.g., weight loss, muscle gain, improved endurance), so that the app can tailor workout and diet recommendations accordingly.
+3. As a registered user, I want to comment on patch notes, so that I can discuss changes with other players and share my opinions.

-4. As a user, I want to receive daily workout routines, so that I can follow a structured exercise plan to achieve my fitness goals effectively.
+4. As a registered user, I want to upvote comments, so that I can highlight the most useful and insightful discussions.

-5. As a user, I want to receive daily meal plans with recipes and nutritional information, so that I can maintain a balanced diet that supports my fitness objectives.
+5. As a registered user, I want to search for specific patch notes, so that I can quickly find updates for the games I am interested in.

-6. As a user, I want to track my daily food intake and exercise activities, so that I can monitor my progress and stay accountable to my goals.
+6. As a registered user, I want to receive notifications about updates for my favorite games, so that I can stay informed without constantly checking the website.

-7. As a user, I want to receive notifications and reminders for my scheduled workouts and meals, so that I can stay consistent with my fitness routine.
+7. As a user, I want to have a clean and simple interface, so that I can easily find and read patch notes without distraction.

-8. As a user, I want to see my progress visually represented (e.g., graphs, charts), so that I can understand how well I am progressing towards my fitness goals.
+8. As a user, I want to see summaries of patch notes, so that I can quickly understand the major changes without reading through detailed descriptions.

-9. As a user, I want to be able to adjust my workout intensity and meal preferences over time, so that the app can adapt to my changing fitness needs.
+9. As a user, I want to sort patch notes by date or game, so that I can find the most relevant updates quickly.

-10. As a user, I want to connect with a community or support group within the app, so that I can share experiences, tips, and motivation with others on similar fitness journeys.
+10. As a user, I want to go in-depth about specific items or characters updated, so that I can understand the impact of these changes.